House Party (video game)

-House Party is an adventure game developed and published by American studio Eek!
+House Party is an adventure video game developed and published by American studio Eek!
 Games, LLC on digital distribution platforms for Microsoft Windows.
-The game officially released with it leaving early access on July 15, 2022.
-The game's early access launch was a success; according to the developer, the game sold over 30,000 copies in the first few weeks, and 300,000 total sales during the first year.
-As of February 2022, the game has sold over 800,000 copies worldwide.
-Due to its strong sexual content and themes, Twitch blocked users from streaming gameplay footage of the title, regardless of which version of the game was being played.
+The game became available under early access in June 2017 and was officially released with it leaving early access on July 15, 2022.
+House Party became a commercial success with high sales, although its strong sexual content and themes have led it to be banned by the Twitch platform.

 Gameplay and setting

 The game begins with an introductory cutscene showing the player character receiving a text from either their friend Derek or Brittney, depending on the gender of the player character chosen, with an invitation to a house party that their friend is currently attending.
 After arriving to the party by a ridesharing app, the player stumbles and drops their phone, cracking its screen and effectively breaking it.
 They then pick up their phone and enter through the front door of the house, in which the party is in progress.

 Upon entering, the player is able to converse with any of the party guests using a drop down conversation menu to select a dialogue option or action.
 The player may receive opportunities from these guests, which involve objectives in which the player can solve by picking up, talking to, or using items on a variety of other objects and people in the game.
 Completing these objectives will either positively or negatively affect your disposition with the guests it involves.
 Some opportunities are similar in vein to a quest line, with which completing one will give the player access to a new one that will allow them to further increase their disposition with the character giving the opportunity.
 Upon completing an opportunity chain for a particular character, the player may be able to engage in explicit sexual activities with said character.
 Due to the branching nature of these opportunities that may cut off opportunities with other characters, not all of them can be completed in a singular playthrough of the game, encouraging replayability.
 Additionally, Eek!
 Games offer tools on their website to craft a custom story including full dialogues, interactions, and logic dictating how the player's night goes and import it into the game.